General enquiries: 0800 326 5559

 1. The detox

 Everybody who stays at rehab needs to cleanse their body and mind from drugs and alcohol.
-This happens soon after entering the clinic.
-It ties in with the withdrawal period.
+This happens soon after entering the clinic and, in the case of addictions that contain physical dependence, this will mean undergoing drug or alcohol detox.

-For obvious reasons it can be an uncomfortable time when people experience uncomfortable symptoms.
+For obvious reasons, detox can be an uncomfortable time when people experience painful and dangerous drug and alcohol withdrawal symptoms.

 Psychological therapies are the foundation of long-term recovery.
 This is where people come to understand the roots of their addiction.
 At points, it can be a little uncomfortable.
 Substances provide a space for people to hide their emotions.

-To share with others can feel daunting, but at private clinics, you’re guided by highly skilled staff who help to mentally and emotionally prepare you for these moments.
+To share with others can feel daunting, but at rehab you’ll guided by highly skilled staff who help to mentally and emotionally prepare you for these moments.

-It’s also useful to know that many therapists focus on cognitive behavioural therapy which emphasizes how to become aware of your thoughts and how to change them.
-This is how you change behaviours.
+It’s also useful to know that many therapists focus on Cognitive Behavioural Therapy (CBT) which emphasizes how to become aware of your thoughts and how to change them.
+This is how you change behaviours and is often a key part of developing healthy coping mechanisms.

 3. Alternative therapies